mpanunto/PanunTools/docs/README_CreateFireProgression.md

 ### Users have two options:
-1. Create a new FireProgression feature class from scratch
+1. Create a FireProgression feature class by processing all perimeters
-2. Update an already existing FireProgression feature class
+2. Create a FireProgression feature class by updating one previously generated with the latest perimeter

 ![screenshot_CreateFireProgression_2.png](/docs/screenshot_CreateFireProgression_2.png?raw=true)